EMERS83/EMERS83/README.md

 EMERS83/EMERS83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Estou interessado em aprender
-Por enquanto estou na introdução e depois de aprender, poder colaborar em vários projetos.
+Oi, me chamo Emersonn, estou interessado em fazer vários projetos, e contribuir sempre para um mundo melhor através da inovação.